• Skip to primary navigation

 • Better than Merge Join

-• Smallest table is passed over and a hashing algorithm is applied to each row to create a hash table and a bitmap.
+• The smallest table is passed over and a hashing algorithm is applied to each row to create a hash table and a bitmap.

-• Second table is passed over and a hashing algorithm applied and check for match (ie. joins)
+• The second table is passed over and a hashing algorithm is applied and checks for match (ie. joins)

 Sort Merge Join

-• Table 1 and 2 are NOT accessed concurrently
+• Tables 1 and 2 are NOT accessed concurrently

 • Sorted rows from both sides are then merged together(joined)

-how to get execution plan in oracle using sql_id in Cursor
+how to get an execution plan in Oracle using sql_id in Cursor

-If the statement is in Cursor( Shared pool), we can find the explain plan taken by the Oracle to execute the query using the below query.
-Here you need to provide the sql_id of the sql statement
+If the statement is in Cursor( Shared pool), we can find the Explain plan taken by Oracle to execute the query using the below query.
+Here you need to provide the SQL_ID of the sql statement

 col operation for a20